Tepper Sustainability Research Initiative

 Nicholas Muller, Lester and Judith Lave Associate Professor of Economics, Engineering, and Public Policy at the Tepper School, directs the initiative.
 It offers students an opportunity to pursue scholarship, coursework, and career opportunities in this ever-growing field and exemplifies the Tepper School’s desire to be a leader among business schools in forward-looking and forward-thinking education.

-Latest Sustainability News and Events
+Upcoming Sustainability Events

 Nearly 100 years ago, the United States federal government began tracking economic performance using metrics like Gross Domestic Product (GDP).
 While this was a heroic achievement, it was not long after that economists recognized GDP and similar indices are incomplete.
 These tools omit the value of services that lie beyond the market boundary.
 Some of the most important factors overlooked by GDP are central to sustainability: environmental goods and services, health status, and equity, to name a few.